nie-ine/e-editiones/README.md

  \_layouts         | Jekyll folder containing HTML templates.
  \_posts           | Jekyll folder for blogging content.
 Currently not in use for this website.
  \_sass            | Jekyll folder containing scss stylesheets.
 These files are compiled to a single css file for the final static website.
- \_site            | Jekyll folder containing the static files version of the website.
-The folder and its content are created when running ``jekyll build``.
-This is the content that gets dockerized and published. assets            | Jekyll folder containing asset files for the static website. collections       | Jekyll folder to group content into collections.
-This folder is needed to group the created ontologies into "generic" and "project". nginx_conf        | Custom folder containing files for the [NGINX][nginx] configuration used during dockerizing the website. ontology          | Custom Jekyll folder containing all the ontology files. ttl_conv          | Custom folder containing a Python script and additional resources to convert turtle files into needed formats and files.
+ \_site            | Jekyll folder containing the static files version of the website when serving locally.
+ \docs             | Custom Jekyll folder to save the built website files. assets            | Jekyll folder containing asset files for the static website. collections       | Jekyll folder to group content into collections.
+This folder is needed to group the created ontologies into "generic" and "project". ontology          | Custom Jekyll folder containing all the ontology files. ttl_conv          | Custom folder containing a Python script and additional resources to convert turtle files into needed formats and files.
  .gitignore        | Gitingore file.
  404.html          | 404 error page for the static website.
- \_config.yml      | Jekyll file for site-wide configurations. about.markdown    | Jekyll file with the content of the About page.
+ \_config.yml      | Jekyll file for site-wide configurations.
- Dockerfile        | Dockerfile used to dockerize the website.
- Gemfile           | Jekyll file used to list the needed Ruby Gems to run Jekyll.
+ Gemfile           | Ruby file used to list the needed Ruby Gems to run Jekyll.
- Gemfile.lock      | Jekyll file listing all the necessary Ruby Gem dependencies. index.markdown    | Jekyll file with the content of the Home page.
+ Gemfile.lock      | Ruby file listing all the necessary Ruby Gem dependencies. index.md          | Jekyll file with the content of the Home page.
+ ... .md           | Jekyll files for specific pages.
- README.md         | The very file you're reading right now. semantic-web-technolgoy.markdown | Jekyll file with the content of the Semantic Web Technology page.
+ README.md         | The very file you're reading right now.

 #### Serve Locally